addo47/AbilityBots/README.md

 What's next?
 ------------
-This ReadMe is associated with the v1.0 release of the AbilityBot abstraction.
 I am looking forward to:
 * Provide a trigger to record metrics per ability
 * Implement AsyncAbility
 * Maintain integration with the latest updates on the basic API